The Old Print Shop

 Emily Trueblood

-Emily Trueblood has won many awards including the Audubon Artists Silver Medal; Catherine Lorillard Wolfe Bronze Medal; Trenton State College Purchase Award; and Center for Contemporary Printmaking Purchase Award.
+Emily Trueblood has won many awards including the Audubon Artists Silver Medal; Catharine Lorillard Wolfe Bronze Medal; Trenton State College Purchase Award; and Center for Contemporary Printmaking Purchase Award.
 Her prints have been included in numerous solo and group exhibitions in the United States, Europe, Asia, and South America.
 Trueblood has work in the permanent collections of the Library of Congress, Washington, DC; New York Public Library, NY; The British Museum, UK; New-York Historical Society, NY; Newark Public Library, NJ; Print Club of Albany, NY; Portland Museum of Art, ME; Zimmerli Art Museum, NJ; The Museum of Modern Art, Israel; Cleveland Museum of Art, OH; among others.

 SHARE